alesbrelih/gitlab-ci-ls/README.md

 Otherwise it will clone from the first remote it has access to which doesn't guarantee that this is the file version you want.

+### Autocomplete

+It supports autocompletion for:

+- extends
+- stages
+- variables (currently only root variables, per job definition will be added later on)

+### Diagnostic

+It shows diagnostics on:

+- invalid extends
+- invalid stages

 ## Build

 ```sh
 cargo build --release
 ```

-Executable can then be found at _target/release/gitlab-ls_
+Executable can then be found at _target/release/gitlab-ci-ls_

 ## Integration with Neovim